 We present a precise form of structural realism, called group structural realism, which identifies 'structure' in quantum theory with symmetry groups.
 However, working out the details of this view actually illuminates a major problem for structural realism; namely, a structure can itself have structure.
 This article argues that, once a precise characterization of structure is given, the 'metaphysical hierarchy' on which group structural realism rests is overly extravagant and ultimately unmotivated.

-2012.
-Time, symmetry and structure: A study in the Foundations of Quantum Theory.
-Department of History and Philosophy of Science, University of Pittsburgh; John Earman and John D. Norton, supervisors.
-Defended May 20, 2012.
+2012 Time, symmetry and structure: A study in the Foundations of Quantum Theory.
+Supervised by John Earman and John D. Norton, History and Philosophy of Science, University of Pittsburgh.
+Defended 20 May 2012.
 Pittsburgh ETD.

 Unfortunately, much of the recent outcry against artificial-intelligence weapons has been confused, conjuring robot takeovers of mankind.
 This scenario is implausible in the near term, but AI weapons actually do present a danger not posed by conventional, human-controlled weapons, and there is good reason to ban them.
 Intelligent weapons are too easily converted by software engineers into indiscriminate killing machines.